Reclaiming the Archive

 In a recent discussion regarding his practice, Lowery noted that the title of his project serves two distinct purposes.
 The first is technical; it refers to the literal act of creating work by "severing" paper.
 The second is deeper and more pointed.
 It refers to the content itself.

-"I think 'severe' is more of a subliminal shot at people who don't take it seriously," Lowery explains.
+Lowery explains.
 "I want you to take this severely; like very, very seriously.
 It’s excessive, but yeah, that’s the nature of the work."

 Lowery uses his blade, or "handle," as a tool that cuts through things both figuratively and literally.
 He avoids the whimsical nature of traditional collage to tackle issues that many in his field avoid.
 By framing his work as severe, he signals to the viewer that these pieces are not mere decorations.
 They are intentional strikes against historical erasure.

 Lowery is interested in the fleeting nature of memory held within these urban spaces.
 His research goes beyond simple documentation.
-He is on a quest to visualize a more comprehensive depiction of Black life:
+He is on a quest to visualize a more comprehensive depiction of Black life.

 While he is widely known for his collage work, Lowery’s practice is truly interdisciplinary.
 He moves fluidly between animation, sculpture, and cyanotypes.
 Each medium serves his ultimate goal: to harness narratives and offer alternative ideas about time.